Sally (1929 film)

 Sally is a 1929 American sound (All-Talking) Pre-Code film.
-It is the fourth all-sound, all-color feature film made, and it was photographed in the Technicolor process.
-It was the sixth feature film to contain color that had been released by Warner Bros.; the first five were The Desert Song (1929), On with the Show!
+It is the fourth all-talking, all-color feature film made, and it was photographed in the Technicolor process.
+It was the sixth feature film to contain color that had been released by Warner Bros.
+Pictures; the first five were The Desert Song (1929), On with the Show!
 (1929), Gold Diggers of Broadway (1929), Paris (1929) and The Show of Shows (1929).
-(Song of the West was completed by June 1929, but had its release delayed until March 1930).
+(Song of the West was completed by June 1929, but had its release delayed until March 1930.)
 Although exhibited in a few theaters in December 1929, Sally entered general release on January 12, 1930.

 The film was based on the Broadway stage hit Sally, produced by Florenz Ziegfeld and retains three of the stage production's Jerome Kern songs ("Look for the Silver Lining", "Sally" and "Wild Rose").
 The film's other music was written by Al Dubin and Joe Burke.

 Marilyn Miller, who had played the leading part in the Broadway production, was hired by Warner Bros. for an extravagant sum (reportedly $1,000 per hour for a total of $100,000) to star in the film.

 The film was nominated for an Academy Award for Best Art Direction by Jack Okey in 1930.